-As a business owner, you may ask can I change company name (Companies House), and if so, how can I change my company name?
+As a UK contracting professional and business owner, you may ask can I change company name (Companies House), and if so, how can I change my company name?
 Furthermore, how long does it take to change limited company name?
 The good news is you can via an NM01 form which you file with Companies House.
 Therefore, do not worry; private limited companies can go ahead with changing company name anytime they choose.
-In this article, we will look at how to change company name (UK) and the process involved.
+In this article, we will look at how to change company name (UK) when you run your own business and the process involved.

 Companies House are a body that looks after company formation procedures.
 They also look after the UK public register.
 This register contains the basic details about all UK limited companies.
 When some official details of a UK company change, the record will need updating.
 Therefore, as the register includes the company name, a business owner should inform Companies House when they are changing a company name.

 Every UK company has a name and a company number.
 The number will never change; however, the company’s owner can decide to change the name at any time.
 Therefore, when we investigate how to change company name a form is to file with Companies House when you make the amendment.
 You can file this either online or through the normal or through the postal system.
 Notably, many limited company contractors and small business owners will let their accountants change the business name on their behalf.